On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 The off-road vehicles market size was over USD 15 billion in 2020, and it is projected to

 continue growing.
-[1].
 I’ve met a lot of avid ATV riders, but never met one who expressed

 concern over plover bird eggs, so I was relieved to note that the nearby bank where the

-threatened Northern Great Plains piping plovers were hopping around was short, muddy and steep, in short, uninviting even to the most undiscerninA lot of sandbars have
+threatened Northern Great Plains piping plovers were hopping around was short, muddy

-and roost; the Fish and Wildlife Service is working to restore them.
+The Fish and Wildlife Service is working to restore them.

 I enjoyed my swim immensely.
 I like fighting against a current.
 Maybe more so physically

 than metaphorically.
-Dang it, I don't like it when my unifying theorytheory of reality, the one where this is all a hologram, breaks down.
+Dang it, I don't like it when my unifying theory of reality, the one where

 At the top of the stars leading from the river was a shower for rinsing, but the river water

-appeared clean and it looked like the shower pulled straightfrom the river, so I got lost in my head trying to divine the sense in the extra effort and
+appeared clean and it looked like the shower pulled straightfrom the river, so I got lost in my

-gear on the picnic table to prepare dinner.
+change into warm clothes and set out my cooking gear on the picnic table to prepare dinner.

-A large revving sound growled insistently from a near corner of the campground.It sounded like a couple semi-trucks had got themselves stranded in too small of a space.
+A large revving sound growled insistently from a near corner of the campground.It sounded

 This was becoming a theme it seemed.
-I mean, I understood, having discounted all
+I mean, I understood, having discounted all opportunities

 The back-up beeping of one of these concealed vehicles was shrill and set the campground